 Keep in mind that although we're noting sheep breeds according to a single trait, all the breeds are capable of being good producers in two or more areas of selection (ie being dual purpose).
 So don't discount a breed at first glance simply because it's listed or not listed here.

 The wool breeds are duly noted for producing fine quality wool and uniform heavy fleeces.
-The wool from these different breeds of sheep are sought after by niche wool marketers.
+The wool from these different breeds of sheep are sought after by wool mills and wool marketers.

-Black Welsh Mountain (brown-black to solid black fleece)
+Romney (white and browns), Black Welsh Mountain (brown black to solid

 Since they are kind of distinct, we've given them a page to themselves.
 Learn more about hair sheep.